polterguy/polterguy.github.io/documentation/magic.lambda/index.md

-# Hyperlambda as a Turing complete programming language
+# The magic.lambda project

-magic.lambda is where you will find the _"keywords"_ of Hyperlambda.
+magic.lambda is where you will find the _"programming language keywords"_ of Hyperlambda.
 It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]**, **[if]**, and **[while]**.